CounterpartyXCP/Documentation/tutorials.rst

 Counterparty Distributed Exchange
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Counterparty distributed exchange matches orders algorithmically using the Bitcoin blockchain.
-This means that access is as unfiltered and unrestricted as Bitcoin itself.
+This means that access is as unfilterable and unrestrictable as the use of Bitcoin itself.
 Therefore, due diligence is highly advised.

 -  `GUI-based Trading on the DEx: How to buy and sell Counterparty
    assets on the DEx`_ - how to trade XCP and other Counterparty assets